VMDAS and VPSA Board Members

 The VMDAS executive is elected at the association’s annual general meeting.
 The executive serves as the VPSA's board of directors.

-President: Dr. Alison Harris
+President: Dr. Adam Meneghetti

-Vice President: Dr. Ka Wai Cheung
+Past President: Dr. Ka Wai Cheung

 Dr. Ka Wai Cheung is a clinical associate professor of emergency medicine.
 She joined Vancouver Coastal Health in 2008, working now at Vancouver General Hospital and UBC Hospital.
 In 2010, she graduated with a Master of Public Health from Johns Hopkins University, and she has an interest in health education and quality improvement.
 Dr. Cheung believes that high-quality patient care can only occur with a supported professional environment built on strong and healthy relationships.